-The primary safety endpoints include absence of device, procedure and/or therapy related serious adverse events through day 14 and the rate of device, procedure and/or therapy related serious adverse event through day 42.
-Secondary feasibility endpoints include the ability of alfapump DSR to maintain a neutral sodium balance in the absence of diuretic therapy and the sustained effect of DSR to maintain euvolemia through week 6.
-Additional exploratory endpoints evaluate the potential impact of DSR to restore response to diuretics following DSR therapy.
-For more information about the study, please visit clinicaltrials.gov (NCT04116034).
+The primary safety and tolerability endpoints include the rate of treatment-, device- or procedure-related serious adverse events through the end of the maintenance phase.
+Secondary feasibility endpoints include the ability of DSR therapy to restore and maintain euvolemia without the need for additional loop diuretic treatment.
+Additional exploratory endpoints will evaluate the potential impact of SGLT-2 inhibitors on DSR therapy.
+The study is being conducted in up to three clinical centres in the Republic of Georgia.
+For more information about the study, please visit clinicaltrials.gov (NCT04882358).